Chrystal Macmillan: Lawyer

 By early 1918, British women who had attained the age of 30 were given the right to vote and hold office.
 Following the passing of the Sex Disqualification (Removal) Act 1919, which enabled women to become members of the legal profession, Macmillan applied to Middle Temple as a pupil barrister.
-She was called to the bar on 28 January 1924 and in 1926 joined the Western Circuit, becoming only the second women to be elected to its Bar Mess.
+She was called to the bar on 28 January 1924 and in 1926 joined the Western Circuit, becoming only the second woman to be elected to its Bar Mess.
 Between then and 1929 she acted as counsel for defence in the six cases in which she appeared on the Circuit, and she took 65 cases in the North London Session courts between 1927 and 1936.
 From 1929, she appeared at the Central Criminal Court in five cases for the prosecution, and one for defence [court books].
 There are no records available for her civil cases.
 As she was studying for the bar, she co-founded the Open Door Council for the repeal of legal restraints on women.
 Macmillan worked to lift restrictions and so give women of all stations an equal opportunity in the workplace.
 NUWSS was re-organised in 1918 as the National Union of Societies for Equal Citizenship, but Macmillan disagreed with the group's stance on protective legislation for women workers.
 In 1929, she co-founded a global group, the Open Door International for the Economic Emancipation of the Woman Worker—she served as president of this group until her death.